waynodiablo/Oystercard/bookmark_manager/01_creating_user_stories.md

 [Back to the Challenge Map](0_challenge_map.md)

-The website will have the following functionality:
+The website will have the following specification:

-* Show a list of links from the database
+* It shows a list of links from the database
-* Add new links
+* New links can be added
-* Add tags to the links
+* Links can be tagged
-* Filter links by a tag
+* Links can be filtered by a tag

-First up we will create user stories for each in the Stakeholder/Motivation/Action format, e.g.
+First up we will create user stories for each of these in the Stakeholder/Motivation/Action format, e.g.

 ```
 As a Makers Student